Leonidas-from-XIV/slacko/README.md

 -----------------------------------

 You know, Slacko is a nice gal/guy.
-So you can just plug together whatever you want with it, since it currently implements
-[100% of the Slack API](https://api.slack.com/methods)!
+So you can just plug together whatever you want with it, since it currently implements [100% of the Slack API](https://api.slack.com/methods)!
+Well, except for the Real-Time-Messaging part, which is on our TODO!
 How neat is this?
 And you can use it in your own code without worrying about the license one bit, since the [LGPL 3.0](https://www.gnu.org/licenses/lgpl.html) is liberal for re-use, coupled with the
 [OCaml linking exception](http://caml.inria.fr/pub/old_caml_site/ocaml/LICENSE.html).
 For realz!